Sof-21/Calculator-with-SpringbootApp/README.md

 How to Dockerize Spring Boot Application

 # Build Docker Image
-$ docker build -t spring-boot-docker.jar .
+$ docker build -t my_springboot_app .

 # Check Docker Image
 $ docker image ls

 # Run Docker Image
-$ docker run -p 9090:8080 spring-boot-docker.jar
+$ docker run -d -p 8081:8080 my_springboot_app

-In the run command, we have specified that the port 8080 on the container should be mapped to the port 9090 on the Host OS.
+In the run command, we have specified that the port 8080 on the container should be mapped to the port 8081 on the Host OS.